drakkan/sftpgo/docs/howto/getting-started.md

 as you can see it worked as expected.

 ## Virtual folders

+A virtual folder is a mapping between a SFTPGo virtual path and a filesystem path outside the user home directory or on a different storage provider.
+Therefore, there is no need to create virtual folders for the users home directory or for directories within the users home directory.

 From the web admin interface click `Folders` and then the `+` icon.